Lipitor is a prescription medication that’s approved by the FDA to:

 The Food and Drug Administration (FDA) approves prescription drugs such as Lipitor to treat certain conditions.

-Having high cholesterol levels in your blood raises your risk for cardiovascular disease.
-By lowering your cholesterol levels, Lipitor helps lower your risk for developing heart problems.
+Having high cholesterol levels in your blood raises your risk of cardiovascular disease.
+By lowering your cholesterol levels, Lipitor helps lower your risk of developing cardiovascular problems or needing treatments such as surgery or hospitalization.

 Lipitor belongs to a class of drugs called statins.
 (A medication class is a group of drugs that work in a similar way.)
 Like other statins, Lipitor has been shown to help lower the risk of cardiovascular disease and related death.